galaxyeagle/galaxyeagle.github.io/afap.md

 <p id="mybutton" style="color:green"> <button onclick="change()" style="background-color:lightgreen">Contribute your analysis of your favourite Ali fight</button> </p>
-Become a team member.
-Collect analyses of an Ali fight from different people & submit via email.
-Your name will be featured in this project page.
+<p style="color:red"> Become a team member.
+Collect analyses of an Ali fight from different people & submit via <a href="mailto:raman.butta.nitdgp@gmail.com">email</a>.
+Your name will be featured in this project page.</p>

 <a href="https://www.paypal.me/ramanbutta" target="_blank"><b>Support this project.
 Donate via PayPal.</b></a>